ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lapse of more than one hundred and
+eighty years.
+Near the grave stood
+venerable apple tree, but when and by
+whom platted is not known.
+This tree had sent two of its inaiu roots
+into the graves of Mr. and Mrs. Wil­
+liams.
+The larger root had pushed its
 way through the earth till it reached the
 precise spot occupied by the skull of Rog­
 er Williams.
 There, making a turn, as